USS Anchorage (LSD-36)

 The USS Anchorage, hull designation LSD-36, was an amphibious ship in the U.S. Navy.
 Classified as a dock landing ship, the Anchorage was commissioned in 1969, served for more than three decades, and was decommissioned in 2003.
 She was an important part of the fleet during the Vietnam War and earned six battle stars as a result.
 She was, in fact, the most decorated dock landing ship serving in the Pacific.

-Unfortunately, the Anchorage was also a ship that was loaded with harmful asbestos.
-She was constructed during a time when asbestos use was about to wind down but was still strong.
+Unfortunately, the Anchorage was also loaded with harmful asbestos.
+She was built when asbestos use was about to wind down but was still strong.
 It was used to insulate machinery and boilers, to protect workers against heat and fire, and to strengthen materials on ships.
-It also caused a lot of harm putting sailors and officers at risk of being exposed to fibers and of developing devastating asbestos illnesses many years after active service.
+It also caused a lot of harm putting sailors and officers at risk of exposure to fibers and of developing devastating asbestos illnesses many years after active service.

 About the USS Anchorage